james-t-larson/neutral-times-api/taskell.md

 ## To Do

-- Add authentication with api keys.
-    * [ ] If no api key is passed reject with basic auth, do no notify the user
-    * [ ] If api key is passed, but does not find a match, reject with 401 and empty body
-    * [ ] There should be admin api keys
-    * [ ] Should only affect v2/articles and admin routes
 - Get reporting working (logs, and alerts)
 - Get new domains with sub domains working
     * [ ] Point stage.neutraltimes.press pointed at current env